kognise/obsidian-aviation/FAR/Volume 4/E Organization/0389 Fees and charges for special services.md

 ### §389.27   Refund of fee.

 Any fee charged under this part may be refunded in full or in part upon request if the document for which it is charged is withdrawn before final action is taken.
-Such requests shall be filed in accordance with §389.23.
+Such requests shall be filed in accordance with [[Volume 4/E Organization/0389 Fees and charges for special services.md#§389.23   Application for waiver or modification of fees.|§389.23]].

 </div>